Rachael Kirkconnell: The Bachelor

 Kirkconnell was a contestant on Matt James' season of The Bachelor.
 James, who was the first African American male lead in the show's history, chose her over fellow finalist Michelle Young.
 However, he did not propose.

 During the live After the Final Rose special in March 2021, it was revealed that James had made the decision to end his relationship with Kirkconnell after her racially insensitive past was brought to light.

 Racism controversy

 While James' season was airing, Kirkconnell came under fire after she was accused of several racist actions, including liking racist social media posts and bullying girls in high school for their dating preferences.
 James was forced to address these allegations after a photo of Kirkconnell attending an Antebellum South plantation-themed fraternity formal in 2018 went viral.

 In February 2021, Kirkconnell issued a public apology for her past behavior, calling her actions "ignorant and racist" and pleaded with people not to defend her.

 Personal life

 Kirkconnell and James broke up while their season was airing, but got back together in April 2021.
-They broke up again in January of 2025, with Kirkconnell appearing on an episode of the podcast Call Her Daddy to discuss their split.
+They broke up again in January 2025, with Kirkconnell appearing on an episode of the podcast Call Her Daddy to discuss their split.